 Note: In some programming languages, division between integers may return an integer result by rounding down (integer division), while others may return a floating-point result.

-Modulus (%)

-Function: The modulus operator returns the remainder after dividing the first number by the second number.
+Modulus (%): The modulus operator returns the remainder after dividing the first number by the second number.

 Example in mathematics: